koalacoding/yoBlog/README.md

 ## To do.
 * Put the website in HTTPS are improve the security of PHP sessions.
-* Allow the user to search a blog by its name, and to watch it.
+* Allow the user to search and watch a blog by its name.